East Haven, Connecticut: East Haven Fire Department

 In total there are three active engines, one quint, two squads and four rescues.
 There are both career and volunteer firefighters within the department.

 Economy

-Retail services dominate three stretches of roads in East Haven; Main Street and U.S. 1 in the center of town and State Route 80 in the Foxon Section.
+Retail services dominate three stretches of roads in East Haven; Main Street and Route 1 in the center of town and State Route 80 in the Foxon Section.
 East Haven has two industrial parks on land adjacent to Tweed New Haven Airport which house many manufacturing and distribution companies.

 There are approximately 527 companies that employ 6,260 employees in East Haven.
 The top five employers are Super Stop & Shop, Thermatool Corporation, Village at Mariners Point (healthcare), Laurel Woods (healthcare) and Talmadge Park Health Care.

-East Haven Grand List (2008) was $2,968,044,077.00.
-Retail sales from 2007 was $296,138,827.00.
-East Haven Labor Force (those of working age) is 16,751 residents.
-15,128 are employed while 1,623 of the employable residents are unemployed.

 Education

 Schools

 Education in the New Haven Colony was important.
 The colony had required that each parish provide a common school.
 Prior to 1700, the parish education was being provided by the Congregational Church.
 The town voted in 1706 to build the first public school.
 The school was located around what is now 260 Hemingway Avenue.
 In 1707 the town established a school board to oversee the education system.
 By 1728 East Haven had split their system into 4 school districts.

 The first town high school was opened on September 28, 1936, in the "Center" of town.
 Prior to the building of the high school, students had to apply to local town high schools for acceptance into their school system.
 A new junior high school complex was built in 1957.
 In 1997, a new high school campus was built in the Foxon section of town.

 Today the school system operates 9 schools.
 In 2014 there were 2,933 students enrolled in the East Haven Public School system, with 232 teachers for a student/teacher ratio of 13:1.
 The town's budget allocated for FY 2014 was $46,410,357.00.
 The cost per student was approximately $18,495.00 per student.